 The COVID-19 crisis has impacted the Robert Cray Band's national tour.
-A new concert date for the Long Center booking is being coordinated with the Robert Cray Band tour managers.

 For VIP ticket and merchandise packages, purchase online: https://tickets.

 Long Center for the Performing Arts - Mars Theatre

 Face coverings required for entry.
 Hand sanitation stations in the lobby.